 OT 330 (4 units): Perspectives on the Daily Life of Families

 USC Chan recognizes that the composition of occupational scientists and occupational therapists nationwide is not sufficiently representative of the diversity of the healthcare consumers whom the discipline and profession serves.
-Consequently, we strive to recruit superior applicants for all of our academic programs from diverse populations and to provide financial packages that will make it possible for promising students from underserved populations to attend USC Chan.
-Read more about diversity, access, and equity at USC Chan, and our Diversity Mentorship Program.
+Consequently, our academic programs are committed to recruiting highly qualified applicants of all backgrounds, and to expanding access through financial support for promising students, particularly those who have faced barriers to higher education.
+Read more about Community, Culture, and Belonging at USC Chan and our Access to OT Mentoring Program.

 Admissions Team